 Originally from Fargo, North Dakota, Hunt studied film at the University of Wisconsin – Madison under the noted cinema theorist and historian David Bordwell.
 While at Madison, he also worked as a video producer in the university’s Instructional Media Development Center (IMDC), as well as a projectionist in the Communication Arts Department, and an archivist (helping to catalog and preserve stored film elements) for the State Historical Society of Wisconsin.
 He began his professional career as a video producer and director in Minneapolis, where he guided commercial and industrial projects for 3M, Texaco, the NFL and the Minnesota Twins among other clients.
 He’s also worked on a handful of Hollywood film and TV productions including ABC’s police anthology series FBI: The Untold Stories.

-In addition to The Bits, Hunt is the co-writer of the screenplay for the forthcoming Axanar independent film, has helped to co-develop animated TV series pitches (along with Todd Doogan and Adam Jahnke) in conjunction with Starburns Industries, and is currently working on his first novel, a work of science fiction.
+In addition to The Bits, Hunt has co-developed animated TV series pitches (with Todd Doogan and Adam Jahnke) through Starburns Industries and is currently working on his first novel, Only Those Who Risk (release TBA), a work of science fiction.
 He has previously edited the Blu-ray and DVD-related pages of Geek Magazine, has served as the Inside DVD Contributing Editor to Widescreen Review, and has contributed reviews and articles to Home Media Magazine.
-He’s a home video industry consultant, a judge for numerous Blu-ray/DVD industry awards, speaks regularly at industry conferences and events (including CES and Blu-Con), has appeared on G4’s Attack of the Show TV program, and moderates the annual Digital Bits Blu-ray Producers panel at San Diego Comic-Con.
-Hunt is also involved in assorted additional endeavors involving writing, rocketry and applied rhubarbology.
+He’s a home video industry consultant, a judge for numerous Blu-ray/DVD industry awards, speaks regularly at industry conferences and events (including CES and Blu-Con), has appeared in the media (including G4’s Attack of the Show), and is a regular moderator and panelist at San Diego Comic-Con and WonderCon.